 1. Membership and Quorum

 The pay committee will be appointed by the board of trustees.
-Whilst there is no statutory guidance surrounding the number of committee members, the minimum number should be three, to ensure that there are enough members to hold a majority when voting on matters discussed by the committee.
+Whilst there is no statutory guidance surrounding the number of committee members, the minimum number of members entitled to vote should be three, to ensure that there are enough members to hold a majority when voting on matters discussed by the committee.

 Any paid employee of the trust who are also trustees are unable to be members of the pay committee.